Dvlv/blog/blog-beginner-silverblue.md

 It is technically possible to install and use Nix on Silverblue - but it involves some deeper changes to the system.
 A Gist is available <a href="https://gist.github.com/queeup/1666bc0a5558464817494037d612f094"> over on Github</a> for those who _really_ need it.

+#### 3.4.6 Distrobox

+You can install Distrobox on Silverblue by layering it with `rpm-ostree` or following the <a href="https://github.com/89luca89/distrobox#curl-or-wget">Curl/Wget instructions</a> from Github.
+It should then function as-normal on Silverblue.

 ## 4.0 Updating Silverblue